SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 14:00 Start the return and arrive in Athens at +/- 19:30.
 Hotel drop off by 20:00

 QUESTION: How many hours do we stay at the ancient site in Delphi.
-ANSWER: You have 1 hour on Delphi.
+ANSWER: You spend 1.30 hour in the ancient site of Delphi.

 QUESTION: Is there any free time, or is it all guided?
 ANSWER: There is free time but I suggest you break from the group as early as possible.
 The tour doesn’t go to the top of the mountain to see the Delphi stadium.

-AT METEORA: You spend about 1 hour at each monastery but there is no need to break early.
+AT METEORA: You spend about 1 hour in each monastery but there is no need to break early.

 Appropriate clothing is required to visit the Monasteries and nunneries.
 Skirts below the knees for ladies and long trousers for gentlemen.